napari/docs/docs/tutorials/fundamentals/viewer.md

 viewer.add_labels()
 ```

-but with empty data.
 Once added, either in the GUI or via the console, these layers become accessible in the layers list section of the GUI and at `viewer.layers`.

 Layers can be deleted by selecting them and clicking on the trash icon, or by dragging the layers and dropping them into the trash.